laro/Cilia/2 Standard Lib/1 String.md

 - the most efficient, at least for "western" use (and you are free to use UTF16- or UTF32String otherwise).

 Iteration over a `String` or `StringView` by:
-- **Graphemes**/Grapheme Clusters
+- **Grapheme Clusters**
     - each represented by a `StringView`.
     - This is the _default form of iteration_ over a `String` or `StringView`
-    - A single grapheme will often consist of multiple code _units_
+    - A single grapheme cluster will often consist of multiple code _units_
-      and may even consist of multiple code _points_ (then it is called a grapheme _cluster_).
+      and may even consist of multiple code _points_ (therefore it is called a grapheme _cluster_).
-    - `for grapheme in "abc 🥸👮🏻"`
+    - `for graphemeCluster in "abc 🥸👮🏻"`
         - "a", "b", "c", " ", "🥸", "👮🏻"
         - "\x61", "\x62", "\x63", "\x20", "\xf0\x9f\xa5\xb8", "\xf0\x9f\x91\xae\xf0\x9f\x8f\xbb"
-    - A bit slow, as it has to find grapheme (and cluster) boundaries.
+    - Not as fast as iterating over bytes, as it has to find grapheme cluster boundaries.
     - It is recommended to mostly use the standard functions for string manipulation anyway.
 But if you need to iterate manually over a Unicode-String, then grapheme-cluster-based iteration is the safe/right way.
     - Additional/alternative names?
         - `for graphemeCluster in text.asGraphemeClusters()`?
 - **Code Points**
-    - each represented by a `UInt32`,
+    - each represented by an `Int32`,
         - independent of the encoding (i.e. the same for UTF-8, UTF-16, and UTF-32 strings).
-            - Called "auto decoding" in D.
         - `for codePoint in "abc 🥸👮🏻".asCodePoints()`
         - 0x00000061, 0x00000062, 0x00000063, 0x00000020, &nbsp; 0x0001F978, &nbsp; 0x0001F46E, 0x0001F3FB
     - **Note:** _Not even with UTF-32_ do all grapheme clusters fit into a single code point,